Caring for Garden Birds All Year Round

 As the days get longer and the temperature rises the ground becomes harder, making it more difficult for birds to source worms.
 On hot days, birds need extra water - just as we do – to stay hydrated and maintain a cool body temperature.

-- Continue to feed regularly with high protein food, like sunflower seeds
+- Continue to feed regularly with a high protein food, like sunflower seeds

 - Top up water frequently